sunwo24/RC/ReadMe.md

 ## Implentation for Regenerating Codes
 1. Generator matrix depends only on the parameter of codes, not on the encoded message.
 2. All elements of matrixes and messages are represented in galois field GF(2^exp).
-3. Arithmatric is based on the prime polynomial in galois field.
+3. Arithmatric is based on the prime polynomial of galois field.

 #### MBR
 * Implentation of exact regenerating for (n, k, d) MBR.